Skip to content

 Developing PR campaigns and strategies requires a great deal of focused intent.
 Using a template like the one we laid out above gives you a strong foundation for your PR planning.

 At Meltwater, we’re all about working smarter, not harder.
-We know it’s easy to get lost in the details of PR planning.
+But we know it’s easy to get lost in the details of PR planning.
 That’s why we recommend finding ways to optimize press and other PR opportunities.
 Once you have an “in,” stretch it as far as it will go.
 One opportunity can easily turn into several separate pieces of content or mentions.

 Plus, you can find ways to repurpose your content to reach even more of your target audience.
 For example, once a press release is published, make sure you share it on social media and your email newsletter.